MarcoVad/anydoku-sudoku-solver/README.md

     The solver loops over these operations for each board in the puzzle:
     1. get candidates:    determine which digits can be placed in each cell
+    2. handle edges:      handle edge constraints such as 'greater/smaller than' clues, if any
-    2. merge_overlaps:    does nothing unless there are overlapping boards
+    3. merge_overlaps:    does nothing unless there are overlapping boards
-    3. prune candidates:  tries to eliminate digits per cell
+    4. prune candidates:  tries to eliminate digits per cell
-    4. find solutions:    detects where cells can be fixed
+    5. find solutions:    detects where cells can be fixed

 * guessing_loop(): wraps the deduction loop and starts guessing if needed